mft2023/LibraryProject/README.md

 #### 6. Create a list of labels
 Judge whether the book is returned late and assign the checkout to two labels, 0: on-time return and 1: late return.
 If the return date is greater than 28 days after checkout, then it is a late return.
 Count the total_num_late_return for late returns.
-The overall rate of late returns from all the libraries is 19.38 %.

 #### 7. Handle missing values and data preprocessing
 - Continuous variables: fill the missing value with mean and normalize each factor using StandardScaler.
 - Categorical variables: fill the missing value with the most frequent category and encode each factor using OneHotEncoder (turn each category into a corresponding number).
 Combine preprocessed data as features to feed a logistic regression model.

 #### 8. Build a logistic regression model